felgru/dune-dpg/README.md

 by F. Gruber, A. Klewinghaus and O. Mula.

 For build instruction see the accompanying [INSTALL.md](INSTALL.md) file.
-See [doc/experiments.md](doc/experiments.md) for explainations on how to run the example programs bundled with dune-dpg.
+See [doc/experiments.md](doc/experiments.md) for explanations on how to run the example programs bundled with dune-dpg.
 If you are interested in an API documentation of dune-dpg, see the instructions in section [Generating API documentation with Doxygen]